realh/ProtobufKMM/README.md

 Generates an interface for each service in the shared module which encapsulates all the rpc methods in the proto file, using suspend functions, Flows and the kmm-data types.
-Each interface is named `YourProtoPackageServiceName`; if there is only one service and it has the same name as the package, the name is shortened to `ServiceName`.
+Each interface is named `YourProtoPackageServiceNameGrpcClient`;
+if there is only one service and it has the same name as the package, the name is shortened to `ServiceNameGrpcClient`.
 The filename is `YourProtoPackageGrpcClient.kt`.

-### protoc-gen-kmm-grpc-android (TODO)
+### protoc-gen-kmm-grpc-android

-Will generate classes in the Android module implementing the above interfaces, converting the data types to and from the JVM implementation counterparts.
+Generates classes in the Android module implementing the above GrpClient interfaces, converting the data types to and from the JVM implementation counterparts.
+Where entity names have a suffix of `GrpcClient` above, the Android implementations have a suffix of `AndroidGrpcClient`.

 ### protoc-gen-kmm-grpc-ios (TODO)